froggleston/freqtrade_analysis_notebook/README.md

 ### "No data found.
 Terminating." when running backtests

 Usually happens if you are using a different data_format than the one downloaded.

+### "IOPub data rate exceeded." when running backtests

+Lower the number of pairs in your pairlist.